Education Research Current About VU Amsterdam NL

 First year

-You will begin with a rigorous introduction to the core concepts and theories of national politics, international relations, and public administration.
-You will pay a visit to the Dutch Senate and delve into the philosophy of politics.
-You will be working on your debate and communication skills so that you can support your arguments and write strong political papers.
-You will also develop your skills through the Model United Nations, and investigate the functioning of the UN by means of a topical case study, such as the conflict in the South China Sea.
+You will begin with a rigorous introduction to the core concepts and theories of comparative politics, international relations, public administration, and political theory – the four subdisciplines of Political Science.
+You will visit a political institution and practice your communication skills so that you can support your arguments.
+You will do a Model United Nations exercise about a topical case study, such as the conflict in the South China Sea.
+And you will also learn to write strong political papers (with and without AI).

 Subjects